lotteries-io/lotteries-io.github.io/_rfcs/content-signature.md

 Whilst the IETF draft standard on [Signing HTTP Messages](http://tools.ietf.org/html/draft-cavage-http-signatures-04) brings a relatively simple approach to signing HTTP requests and responses, it is nevertheless too complex for the simple task of providing a signature over HTTP entity body content.
 In particular, if the signature in combination with the entity body is to be reused by the consumer of the HTTP request or response, then saving the signed headers including the (optional) `Digest` and the pseudo-header `(request-target)` is additional effort that, shows that concerns are being conflated: HTTP traffic on the one hand, signatures over the entity body on the other.

+In time this may become a *proper* IETF RFC.

 ## Reference to `Content-MD5`

 We therefore define a new HTTP entity header: `Content-Signature` which is analogous to the existing [Content-MD5](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.15) header.
 Quoting the HTTP standard: